-A) Get several pieces of printer paper and a pencil or a pen, and draw TWO drawings of what the companion could be.
-(I'm thinking dog, porcupine or Sponge Bob, but it's up to you.)
+A) Get several pieces of printer paper and a pencil or a pen, and draw three sketches of yourself.
 We will have half an hour to do these sketches.
-The point is to make a drawing on paper and then recreate it on the computer, not perfection.
+The point is to make a drawing on paper and then recreate it on the computer, not be perfect.

-B) Set up a file in Photoshop (CS3-CS4)
+B) Set up a file in Photoshop (CS3-until it doesn't)

-- 1) Open Photoshop and go to File>New - 2) Type in the name of the file (such as "Your Name CG120 Project 1") - 3) Go to Preset>Photo - Set Size>Landscape, 10x8 or Portrait, 8x10 This gives you an image with a resolution of 300dpi, RGB color mode, and a white background.
-The file size will be around 1.5 megs. - 5) Change color mode to "CMYK Color" (so colors will look better when you print the file) and click OK - 6) Go to Window>Workspace>Default Workspace and release - 7) Go to the Layers pallet on the right side of your screen, go to Layer>New>Layer and let go

-You now have two layers.
+- 1) Open Photoshop and go to File>New - 2) Type in the name of the file (such as "Your Name AART-112 Project 1") - 3) Go to Preset>Photo - 4) Set Size>Landscape, 10x8 or Portrait, 8x10 This gives you an image with a resolution of 300dpi, RGB color mode, and a white background.
+The file size will be around 27 mg.
+(Probably too big to email.) - 5) Change color mode to "CMYK Color" (so colors will look better when you print the file) and click OK - 6) Go to Window>Workspace>Default Workspace and release - 7) Go to the Layers pallet on the right side of your screen, go to Layer>New>Layer and let go You now have two layers.
 A layer is like a sheet of clear plastic that you place over the drawing to be able to work on different parts without ruining them, and so the layers can be repositioned separately later.
+Name that layer "Scene."
+Then create another layer and name it "Draw."